CiroPPaiva/CiroPPaiva/README.md

 - 👋 Hi, I’m @CiroPPaiva
-- 👀 I’m interested in Data Science and Analysis
+- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Deep Learning on R
+- 🌱 I’m currently learning Data Science in Python R
-- 💞️ I’m looking to collaborate on proejcts regarding Data Science in R
+- 💞️ I’m looking to collaborate on proejcts regarding Data Science in R and Python
 - 📫 How to reach me: email: ciropaiva19@gmail.com; LinkedIn: https://www.linkedin.com/in/ciro-paiva-b922b6181/

 <!---